Process - (Core|Memory|System) dump

 - memory management information

 - and other processor and operating system information.

-These files can be viewed as text, printed, or analysed with specialised tools such as:
+These files can be viewed as text, printed, or analysed tools such as:

 In Linux the core dump file generated after an application has crashed is stored in the directory from where the application was run.

 To place the core dump files in another location, the “kernel.core_pattern” variable in the /etc/sysctl.conf file is used.
 The current value of this variable can be checked by running this command as root:

 kernel.core_pattern = core # You may also see this output: kernel.core_pattern = | /usr/libexec/abrt-hook-ccpp %s %c %p %u %g %t e

 - abrt is the Automatic Bug Reporting Tool (ABRT).
 The daemon is running.
 ABRT will dynamically overwrite the destination of core files to /var/spool/abrt/.

 The value can be manually reset using the

 sysctl -p command.